Sana-Rasheed/Scripts_of_Python_Programming_Book/README.md

 # Scripts of Python Programming Book

 Python scripts are available for book readers for easy learning and coding.
+All examples code and data files have been shared.
-Clone or download as needed.
+Clone or download repository as needed.

 ## Have a Happy Coding and Learning!

 Regards,